Henrietta Lacks The Immortal Women: A Hell of a lot of HeLa Cells

-Meanwhile you can’t get a decent doctors visit, or can afford medication for you and your family.
+Meanwhile, you can’t get a decent doctor's visit or can afford medication for yourself and your family.
 How would that make you feel?

 Then think, 60 years later, you're dead, but your cells live on continuing to do great things for medicine, but your family is still not being taken care of.
-Henrietta did not do the research nor discovered the Polio vaccine, but her cells changed the world.
+Henrietta Lacks did not do the research nor discovered the polio vaccine, but her cells changed the world.

 Today there are some 11,000 patents involving HeLa cells and as the age of the genome rages on, the ethical concerns on consent and privacy are just beginning.

-There is a fine line between patient privacy, consent and compensation against societal benefits.
-Even with societal benefits, such as the polio and HPV vaccine, someone is benefitting.
+There is a fine line between patient privacy, consent, and compensation against societal benefits.
+Even with societal benefits, such as polio and HPV vaccine, someone is benefitting.
 What is fair to the donor in these situations?